Bethel Music: Events and tours

 Bethel Music regularly tours both in the U.S. and internationally.
 Artists from the Bethel Music family visited South Africa for the first time in March 2015 and led evenings of worship in Johannesburg, Pretoria, Durban, Cape Town and Port Elizabeth.

 In October 2016, Bethel artists Brian and Jenn Johnson, Amanda Cook, Steffany Gretzinger, Jonathan and Melissa Helser, Kalley Heiligenthal, Kristene DiMarco, Paul and Hannah McClure, and Josh Baldwin embarked on a two-week tour to record a live album with guest worship leader Francesca Battistelli.
 On March 1, 2017, it was announced that the album would be titled Starlight, with pre-orders beginning on March 17 and the official release of the album to be on April 7.

 Achievements

 Bethel Music's songs were among the most played contemporary worship music in American churches in 2019 and their albums have reached the Billboard 200 multiple times.
-Bethel Music have many songs with tens of millions of views on YouTube, and two with over 100 million views as 2019.
+Bethel Music have many songs with tens of millions of views on YouTube, and five with over 100 million views as of 2025.
 Their songs and albums have been among the most streamed and downloaded Christian music on Spotify and iTunes.